Local Resources

 - Autism Speaks: Autism Speaks is dedicated to promoting solutions, across the spectrum and throughout the life span, for the needs of individuals with autism and their families through advocacy and support; increasing understanding and acceptance of people with autism spectrum disorder; and advancing research into causes and better interventions for autism spectrum disorder and related conditions.

-- Disability Rights Ohio: Disability Rights Ohio is a non-profit corporation with a mission to advocate for the human, civil and legal rights of people with disabilities in Ohio.
+- Disability Rights Ohio: Disability Rights Ohio is a non-profit corporation with a mission to advocate for the human, civil, and legal rights of people with disabilities in Ohio.

 - Make-A-Wish Foundation - Ohio-Kentucky-Indiana: Tens of thousands of volunteers, donors and supporters advance the Make-A-Wish® vision to grant the wish of every child diagnosed with a life-threatening medical condition.
-In the United States and its territories, on average, a wish is granted every 34 minutes.
-We believe a wish experience can be a game-changer.
-This one belief guides us and inspires us to grant wishes that change the lives of the kids and families we serve.

 - Tuscarawas County Anti-Human Trafficking Task Force: Child Advocacy Center 330.364.2777.